adammaj1/periodic-points-of-complex-quadratic-polynomial-using-newton-method/README.md

-Now one can iterate Newton function:
+Now one can iterate Newton function N

 ```math